dinith95/CodingBook/database/sql.md

 ### GETDATE Function

-- get the current date and time which the query is run
+- get the current date and time as per location of SQL server on  which the query is run
 - sample

 ```SQL